arxoft/gid/README.md

 # gitops

-Save efforts at Git CLI (Bash) by utilizing quick operations.
+Addicted to Git CLI?
+Save efforts by utilizing these quick operations.

 **Operations currently available**